paulgclark/grc-install/README.md

 ./install_scripts/grc_simple_install.sh
 - a quicker and simpler script that installs 3.7.11 from the repository
+- this install is not to a target but is a global install
+- this script is a quick and dirty standalone and shouldn't be expected to work with any of the others here

 ./install_scripts/fosphor_install.sh
 - installs OpenCL and gr-fosphor from source to your target